parasaurolophus/rader.us/music/algorithmic_musical_composition/index.md

 noticeable "ramping up" of the volume of the note when the bow is first applied.
 But as long as the bow keeps moving against it, the string keeps receiving energy and so keeps vibrating.
-Because of the lower mass and air resistance at each point on a string compared to a extended surface like a drumhead, a string's vibrations take longer to die out after the bow is removed, unless they are mechanically surpressed.
+Because of the lower mass and air resistance at each point on a string compared to an extended surface like a drumhead, a string's vibrations take longer to die out after the bow is removed, unless they are mechanically surpressed.
 (The latter is how string players achieve staccato: they keep the bow pressed against the string to damp its vibrations more quickly